-After a long, long summer, Premier League football is back.
+After a long, long wait, Premier League football is back.

 The start of a new campaign always causes great hope and expectancy amongst supporters, though that optimism can last only briefly if your team makes a poor start.